josh-mchugh/rediscovering-javascript/README.md

 ## Chapter 10
 Modern JavaScript promises replace callbacks for asynchronous programming.
 Promises are nonblocking and will eventually return a result or an error to the caller through the promise.
 Promises are a lot easier to work with compared to calbacks.
 Their structure is a lot like functional style programming.
 With promises it is easier to propagate errors and recover from them as well.

+## Chapter 11
+Metaprogramming is a way to extend a program at runtime; it is the ability to write code that writes code.
+It is one of the most complex and new futures of JavaScript.
+Metaprogramming has two styles: member injection and member synthesis.
+Member injection is useful to add well-lknow methods to existing classes.
+Metaprogramming is quite powerful, but you have to be very careful when using it.